MechaMonk/pyRouterJig/installation.md

 * [Python](http://www.python.org).
 Python is installed by default on the Mac, but I use a slightly different version, as I will discuss below.
-* [Matplotlib](http://www.matplotlib.org}).
-This package is used for drawing the joints and Incra template.
-My long-term plan is to remove the dependency on this package.
 * [PyQt4](http://pyqt.sourceforge.net).
 This package is used as the graphical user interface (GUI).